And oftentimes, excusing of a fault

 A lovely hard cheddar with some sliced apple or pear

-A cup of coffee topped with piles of freshly whipped cream and cinnamon
+A cup of coffee topped with piles of freshly whipped cream (it doesn’t even have to be sweet, people) and cinnamon

 Big leaves of crispy lettuce holding slices of pastrami and cheese, tomato, spinach, and spicy brown mustard